Annual Scientific Meeting 2024

 Speakers

-Dr Wen Xu is a consultant medical oncologist based at the Princess Alexandra Hospital (PAH) in Brisbane, and senior lecturer at the University of Queensland, who has a special interest in melanoma and merkel cell carcinoma.
+Dr Wen Xu is a consultant medical oncologist based at the Princess Alexandra Hospital (PAH) in Brisbane, and senior lecturer at the University of Queensland, who has a special interest in melanoma and Merkel cell carcinoma.
 He was elected Chair of the Australasian Merkel Cell Carcinoma Interest Group (AMIGOs) in 2022 and also serves as the Chair of the Melanoma and Skin Cancer Trials Medical Oncology Discipline-Specific Advisory.
 Dr Xu is Study Chair of the I-MAT trial (Immunotherapy Merkel Adjuvant Trial).

 Talk: Immunotherapy Merkel Adjuvant Trial (I-MAT) and Australasian Merkel Cell Carcinoma Interest Group (AMIGOs)